nemanjam/nextjs-prisma-boilerplate/docs/cypress.md

 ### Cypress

-- run tests on production bulid `yarn build && yarn start && yarn cypress`, [docs](https://nextjs.org/docs/testing#running-your-cypress-tests)
+- run tests on production build `yarn build && yarn start && yarn cypress`, [docs](https://nextjs.org/docs/testing#running-your-cypress-tests)

   > Since Cypress is testing a real Next.js application, it requires the Next.js server to be running
   > prior to starting Cypress.
 We recommend running your tests against your production code to more